openvinotoolkit/openvino_build_deploy/demos/virtual_ai_assistant_demo/README.md

 ## Step 3: Run the Application

-Preq:

-*Important* To use LLama3, you must provide your [HuggingFace access token](https://huggingface.co/docs/hub/en/security-tokens) as a parameter or login with huggingface-cli.
-You also need to accept the agreement on Huggingface model page under Meta Llama: https://huggingface.co/meta-llama/Llama-3.2-3B.
+To use LLama3, you must provide your [HuggingFace access token](https://huggingface.co/docs/hub/en/security-tokens) as a parameter or login with huggingface-cli.
+You also need to accept the agreement on Meta's Llama Model Page (e.g., https://huggingface.co/meta-llama/Llama-3.2-3B).
 Once you have applied, you will get an confirmation email shortly (usually within an hour).

 Also, to setup your token for future uses on your machine, you can use [huggingface-cli](https://huggingface.co/docs/huggingface_hub/en/guides/cli) with the following command